 It’s OK to use stain removers on tough spots or to add oxygen bleach or fabric softener if you wish.
-These won’t affect the cleaning power, and you can wash in any water temperature, although I prefer hot water for towels and sheets.
+These won’t affect the cleaning power, and you can wash in any water temperature.
+I prefer hot water for towels and sheets.

-One more thing and I’ll get off my soap box: I can’t believe how inexpensive this product is — from about 3 cents to 13 cents a load, depending on the size and fragrance you buy.
-It comes in 210-load, 432-load and 720-load packages, so you’ll only be ordering it once every 1-3 years.
+One more thing and I’ll get off my soapbox: I can’t believe how inexpensive this product is — from about 3 cents to 13 cents a load, depending on the size and fragrance you buy.
+It comes in 210-load, 432-load and 720-load packages, so you’ll only be ordering it once every one-to-three years.
 Not bad!

 There's also a great video about Laundry Egg if you want to see it in action.

 This article was originally published on October 9, 2017.

 - 11 top-rated products that will make laundry day easier

 - My clothes feel fresh and clean thanks to this disinfecting laundry sanitizer

 - 8 environmentally friendly products that will help with your spring cleaning